Trigger Warning: Suicide, Self-Harm

 Going to see a mental health professional is stressful.
 As a result, the sufferer may not be able to properly explain their symptoms or the behaviors that you see as troubling.

-Your list of symptoms that you have been tracking will give the doctor background into exactly what has been happening.
+Your list of symptoms that you have been tracking will give the doctor a clear background into exactly what has been happening.
 It will also tell the doctor how long the symptoms have been present and when changes became apparent.

 Just like any physical disease, mental illnesses are limiting.
 That means that your loved one may not be able to do as much as you would like.